Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow.md

 >
 {style="note"}

-Here's an example where likes are stored in a `StateFlow` and each new state is calculated from the previous state:
+Here's an example where likes are stored in a `StateFlow`, and each new state is calculated from the previous state:

 ```kotlin
 import kotlinx.coroutines.*